benediktwerner/Desperados3Mods/README.md

 ## Mods Overview

+- **BetterLevelEditor**: Provides a better UI for inserting entities.
+Open using the F2 key, place using F3 key.
+Keys can be changed in the config or using `ConfigurationManager`.
 - **Convenience**: Gives the options to auto-mute the game when in the background and starting levels on full zoom level and/or with highlights enabled.
 - **D1CooperGun**: Makes Cooper's gun work more like in Desperados 1.
 The two guns now work like one, together having six quick shots after which a long reload is required.
 You have infinite reloads and can still use double shot.
 All the parameters (reload ammo and reload time) are tuneable.
 - **DevKillsList**: Shows you which devs you still need to kill for the Veteran Bounty Hunter achievement.
 (Requires `BepInEx.ConfigurationManager`)